Jonny Evans: Personal life

 Evans was born in Belfast.
 He was a student at Belfast High School in Newtownabbey before being enrolled at Ashton-on-Mersey School in Sale, Greater Manchester, once he had been signed by Manchester United.
 He holds nine GCSEs, all A* or A grades.

 On 19 December 2007, Evans was arrested in connection with an alleged rape that occurred at the hotel where Manchester United's Christmas party was held.
 On 8 March 2008, it was reported that he would not be prosecuted for any offence.

 On 1 June 2013, Evans married Helen McConnell, an MUTV reporter, at Clough Presbyterian Church.
-As of December 2019, the couple had three children.
+As of December 2019, the couple have three children.

+Evans was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to association football in Northern Ireland.